ARMMM96/frontend-nanodegree-feedreader/README.md

 This project is a web-based application that reads RSS feeds.
 It uses [Jasmine](http://jasmine.github.io/) for testing.

 #
+##  Testing  scenario
+Inside the jasmine  ```feedreader.js```  i have written script that tested the app functionality and ensure that everything working well without bugs or errors.

+#
 ## Run.
+First you need to clone the app in to your local machine.

 Open ```index.html``` in your browser.

 # About Testing script.